 - Butter - Either sweet cream or salted will work in this recipe.

 To change things up, try replacing the Cajun seasoning with one of the following:

 - Dried Basil.
 Lemon, basil, and Parmesan go great together.
 The basil will balance the saltiness of the cheese with a subtle sweetness.
 You’ll love it!

 - Lemon Pepper and Garlic Powder.
 Maximize the lemon flavor with lemon pepper while adding a bit of spice!
 Garlic and lemon are very complementary, especially on fish.

 - Cayenne Pepper and Chili Powder.
 If you like a little heat, try this combo!
-It’s full of both sweet and mild ground chilis, as well as things like cumin, oregano, and paprika.
+It’s full of sweet and mild ground chilis and things like cumin, oregano, and paprika.

 - Garlic, Thyme, and Sweet Paprika.
 For a unique, sweet herbal mix, try this blend.
 Try using smoked paprika instead of sweet for an intense smoky flavor.

 You can also mix freshly chopped herbs in the breading.
 Try sage, rosemary, or basil.

 🔪 How To Bake Cod